samurai-js/samuraijs/README.md

-Samurai JS
-A fighting game inspired by Samurai Shodown but built using Phaser javascript game framework
+SamuraiJS is a fighting game inspired by Samurai Shodown and built using Phaser javascript game framework